SlothyScou7/Learning-Data-Science/README.md

 # Learning-Data-Science
-My try to learn Data scince and Basic Machine learning algorithms ..
+My try to learn Data scinnce and Basic Machine Learning algorithms ..
 This repo is stil incomplete ..